Michael-Kent/node-js-test-project/README.md

 Testing using github with a project.
-Also learning the following new technologies: node js express socket io mongo db
+Also learning the following new technologies:
+-node js
+-express
+-socket io
+-mongo db